aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

 {{< /highlight >}}

 {{% alert color="primary" %}}
-Aspose.HTML offers a free online <a href="https://products.aspose.app/html/conversion/html-to-pdf" target="_blank">**HTML to PDF Converter**</a> that converts HTML to PDF with high quality, easy and fast.
+Aspose.HTML offers a free online [**HTML to PDF Converter**](https://products.aspose.app/html/conversion/html-to-pdf) that converts HTML to PDF with high quality, easy and fast.
 Just upload, convert your files and get the result in a few seconds!

 {{% /alert %}}